RSDKModding/RSDKv4-Decompilation/README.md

 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`
 * Clone the stb-image repo with the following command: `git clone https://github.com/nothings/stb.git ./dependencies/all/stb-image`
+* Run `make -j5`
+  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`
+  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9)
+### Server (Only required to host Sonic 2 multiplayer servers)
+* Go into the Server directory by running `cd Server` when in the root of the decompilation source folder
-* Run `make -j5`.
+* Run `make -j5`
-  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
+  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)
+  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9)

 ## Mac
 * Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.